Covina Logo

 4. Wear your keikogi and hakama neatly.
 Make sure the keikogi is smooth, not bulging, in the front and back.
 When putting on the hakama, put your left leg in first; when removing the hakama, remove your right left first.

-Basic Etiquette During Practice
+3. Etiquette During Practice

 Bowing In:

-1. Bow 15 degrees.
+1. Bow 15 degrees

 3. Take out shinai